dheeh4755/The_Contiguous_Art_Gallery_Problem/README.md

 ## Running the implementation
 The main function takes a single argument, `n`, the number of vertices of the polygon.
-By default, the implementation generates a random simple polygon with `n` vertices.
+By default, the implementation generates a random simple polygon.
-The main function also includes out commented code to generate two specific polygons.
+The main function also includes commented code to generate two specific polygons.

 Build the project using CMake and run the executable with the number of vertices as an argument.
 For example, to run the implementation on a polygon with 10 vertices, run: